macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 You have already used `open()` and `.close()` for text files; those are just Python file commands (see [week03](https://github.com/macloo/python-beginners/tree/master/week03) in this repo).

-Everything you do in the numbered list above is Python and BeautifulSoup, except `.writerow()`, which will appear only once *in the loop block.* The for-loop collects the items for one row, so it writes *only one* row.
+Everything you do in the for-loop above is Python and BeautifulSoup, except `.writerow()`, which will appear only once *in the loop block.* The for-loop collects the items for one row, so it writes *only one* row.

 The challenge is to set up your data items in order, so they match up with your CSV's *column headings,* and append them to a list in that order.
 When you call `.writerow()`, each item has to be in the correct order.
+Don’t forget that `.writerow()` takes a **list** as its argument.
+It throws an error if you pass it a string.

 It's always wise to use some *exception handling* (`try`/`except`) in the loop code, because otherwise, if an item returns an error, it will crash your script.